gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 the CI/CD pipeline otherwise you will see a `You are not authorised to run this manual job` message.
 To see who can push/merge, go to repository settings and expand the Protected branches section for the gigadb-website project.

+** On staging, build and deploy are automated, and all the build and deploy jobs can be rerun if necessary.

 ### Procedure